zheng-gong-pmag/Shandong-Archaeomagnetism/README.md

 New archaeomagnetic directions from late Neolithic sites in Shandong province, China

-Alternating-field demagnetization data can be found in jr6 folder
+Alternating-field demagnetization data can be found in the folder named "jr6 files".

-Magnetic susceptbility versus temperature data can be found in K-T data folder
+Magnetic susceptbility versus temperature data can be found in the folder named "K-T data".

-Hysteresis loop data can be found in AGM data folder
+Hysteresis loop data can be found in in the folder named "AGM data".